Safeguarding and Child Protection

 Please click below for the link and enter URN EY454837

-We liaise, consult and work with multi agencies and through links with Project Encompass, we will be advised by the Police force if there is domestic abuse / family difficulties within a family who attends our nursery and Pre-school.
+We liaise, consult, and work with multi-agencies and through links with Project Encompass.
+We will be advised by the police force if there are domestic abuse / family difficulties within a family who attends our setting.

 Is my 2 year old child eligible to receive 15 hours of funding?

-Parents who are in receipt of one of the following from the list below, will generally been accepted on this program.
-An application form will need to be completed by the parent and sent to Wiltshire Council (if you required assistance to do this please just ask and we will be happy to help):
+Parents who are in receipt of one of the following from the list below will generally be accepted on this program.
+An application form will need to be completed by the parent and sent to Wiltshire Council (if you require assistance to do this please just ask and we will be happy to help).

 Puddleducks Nursery & Pre-School